AlexScherbatyuk/ethglobal-1inch-unitedefi-yasosui/README.md

-# YaSosui - Cross-Chain Atomic Swaps
+# YasoSui - Cross-Chain Atomic Swaps

 A comprehensive cross-chain atomic swap platform enabling secure token exchanges between Ethereum and Sui networks with a modern web interface.

 ## 🚀 Overview

-YaSosui is a complete cross-chain swap solution that allows users to securely exchange tokens between Ethereum and Sui blockchains using atomic swaps.
+YasoSui is a complete cross-chain swap solution that allows users to securely exchange tokens between Ethereum and Sui blockchains using atomic swaps.
 The platform features hashlock-based security, time-locked escrows, and a user-friendly web interface.
-Built on top of the 1inch Cross-Chain SDK, YaSosui leverages 1inch's battle-tested infrastructure to provide reliable, secure, and efficient cross-chain token swaps.
+Built on top of the 1inch Cross-Chain SDK, YasoSui leverages 1inch's battle-tested infrastructure to provide reliable, secure, and efficient cross-chain token swaps.

 ## 🏗️ Architecture